kokkos/kokkos-fft/docs/examples.rst

 There are some `examples
 <https://github.com/kokkos/kokkos-fft/tree/main/examples>`_ in the
-kokkos-fft repository.
+Kokkos-FFT repository.
 Most of the examples include Kokkos and numpy implementations.
 For example, `01_1DFFT
 <https://github.com/kokkos/kokkos-fft/tree/main/examples/01_1DFFT>`_ includes,